rhysd/vim.wasm/README.md

     for now.
   - vim.wasm takes key inputs from DOM `keydown` event.
 Please disable your browser extensions which intercept key events (incognito mode would be the best).
   - This project is very early phase of experiment.
-Only 'Small' features are supported for now (please see TODO section).
-And you may notice soon on trying it... it's buggy :)
+You may notice soon on trying it... it's buggy :)
   - If inputting something does not change anything, please try to click somewhere in the page.
 Vim may have lost the focus.